 Have you ever been known to any Social Services department as being a risk or potential risk to children?
-YES / NO potential risk to children? (if Yes, please provide further information below): mjormation below).
-Have you been the subject of any disciplinary investigation and/or sanction by YES / NO any organisation due to concerns about your behaviour towards children? , c (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection with my volunteer role and I understand that any role may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
-Lagran to inform the arganization within 24 hours if Lagran because the investigated by any aggregation I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children o r young people.
-I understand that the information contained on this form and information s upplied by third parties may be supplied by Gymnastics Ireland to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
-I declare that any answers are complete and correct to the best of my kn owledge and I will inform Horse Sport Ireland of any future convictions or cha rges.
-Signature: Print Name: Data Date:
+YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
+YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection understand that any role may be withdrawn or dismissal may result if infor subsequently come to the organisation's attention. - I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people.
+I understand that the information contained on this form and information s supplied by Gymnastics Ireland to other persons or organisations in circum necessary to safeguard other children.

+I declare that any answers are complete and correct to the best of my knowledge and I will inform Horse Sport Ireland of any future convictions or charges.

+Signature: Print Name: Date: